 AVOCADO GROWING IN PERTH FOR DUMMIES

 Avocados are attractive evergreen trees which usually grow between 3-6m high x 3-5m wide here in metro Perth.
-Originating from Central and South America, they are rainforests plants used to fertile soil, warmth and ample water.
+Originating from Central and South America, they are rainforest plants used to fertile soil, warmth and ample water.
+They are frost sensitive.
 In order to grow a healthy tree, we need to emulate their favoured conditions as closely as possible.
 They enjoy similar conditions to citrus.
 So if you’re successfully growing citrus, you’re on the way to being able to grow avocados.

 The fruit is highly nutritious, tasty and full of anti-oxidants.
 Avocados are high in vitamin C, excellent for the liver and skin and a good source of mono unsaturated fat.
 The trees are very generous with their fruit production.
 Even 2 year old trees, which are usually about 2m high, can provide a yield of up to 40 fruits if planted in a good aspect with well-prepared soil.